sadektouati/stampee/README.md

 # Welcome to the PHP MVC framework

-This project is part of my course.
+This project is part of the course I'm following.
 It's an online platform for Stamps' auction.

 Custom CSS.
 MySQL